periodicalapps/cycle-tracker/notes/Notes.md

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage

-To get the js and html working, needed the  <form id="new-period"> ID in there.
+To get the js and html working, needed the  <form id="new-period"> ID in there, but also get elements.

+Manifest: app-name.json file.

+Note: always save changes before checking effects.
+VSCode keeps them in the buffer.

+Start url in manifest could be a good way to setup changes. (tutorial/preferences "comments": "Match the background colour with the theme colour, so it loads seamlessly.",)